xprimexinverse/EurostatBDF/README.md

 and the data in CSV form (containing codes and labels).

 The code behind this package also serves as a backend to an EViews add-in created by the author.

+The package has no dependencies other than base R.